Being kept informed is your right

-If you are a victim of a serious crime you have the legal right to be kept informed and updated about what’s happening to the offender as they move through the justice system.
+If you are a victim of a serious crime, you can ask to be kept informed about what’s happening to the offender as they move through the justice system.
 To receive this information you must apply to be listed on the Victim Notification Register.

-Once you are formally listed on this register, you will be notified about any significant events involving the offender by the agency that has custody of your offender.
-This includes their Parole Board hearings, any other offences they commit, temporary prison releases, prison release date, home detention, a possible deportation, or if they die in custody.
+Once you are listed on the Register, you will be told about any significant events involving the offender by the agency that has custody of your offender.
+This includes their Parole Board hearings, temporary prison releases, home detention, hospital detention, prison release date, or a possible deportation.
+For more on the information victims may receive go here.

 What are the benefits?

-You can apply to go on the Register at any time after an offender has been found guilty of a serious crime.
-It is important to understand that registration is an opt in process and you are not automatically placed on the register because you are a victim of a serious offence.
-You need to apply to go on the register.
+You can apply to go on the Register at any time after a person has been charged with a serious offence.
+It is important to understand that registration is an opt in process, which means victims of serious crimes are not automatically placed on the Register.
+You must apply to go on it.

-You can choose someone to get the notifications on your behalf
+You can choose someone to get the notifications for you

 How to apply to go on the Victim Notification Register

 - The police check each application and also check the applicant is eligible to be on the Register.
-If there is any reason why you cannot be accepted onto the register, the police will explain this to you.
+If there is any reason why you cannot be accepted onto the Register, the police will explain this to you.

-- If the victim is a child or young person aged under 18, their parent or legal guardian can apply to be on the register on their behalf.
+- If a victim is a child or young person under the age of 17, their parent or legal guardian can apply to be on the Register on their behalf.
 They can apply to go on the Register themselves once they turn 17 years old.

 If you change your mind

 If you have been accepted onto the Register, you can ask for notifications to be stopped at any time.
 You can also ask for them to be started again.
-It’s your choice.
-Simply email firstname.lastname@example.org and ask them to stop notifications.
+It’s always your choice, but all requests must be made in writing.

 Department of Corrections